 The Life Insurance contract liabilities refers to the reserves built to meet the future claims and maturities of Life Insurance policyholders.
 Life Insurance contract liabilities of the Company stood at Rs.
-17.9 Bn at the financial year end 2020/21, with a significant increase of 36% compared to 2019/20.
-The funds received from the Finre arrangement were recorded under insurance contract liability and amortised over the agreement period.
+22.5 Bn in 2021, with a significant increase of 26% compared to 2020.

-Non-bank Financial Institutions (NBFI) Sector Overview of Non-bank Financial Institutions (NBFI) Sector negative credit growth and high NPLs.
-In addition to the COVID-19 pandemic related growth impediments, the reduction of consumer confidence due to issues observed in the sector contributed towards the sluggish performance.
-However, despite certain institutions encountering difficulties to fulfil regulatory requirements at an individual level, the sector remained stable with capital and liquidity maintained at healthy levels above the minimum regulatory requirements.

-The LFCs and SLCs sector performance deteriorated during the year, with

-The Central Bank continued to introduce prudential measures to maintain the stability of the sector and granted regulatory flexibility to support the sector to face the challenges posed by the COVID-19 pandemic.
+Non-bank Financial Institutions (NBFI) Sector Overview of Non-bank Financial Institutions (NBFI) Sector

+Despite certain institutions encountering difficulties to meet the regulatory requirements at an individual level, the sector remained stable with capital and liquidity maintained at healthy levels above the minimum regulatory requirements.
+The Central Bank continued to monitor the key prudential indicators placing consideration on reviving the LFCs/SLCs with weak financial positions.
+The implementation of the Financial Sector Consolidation Masterplan (Masterplan) is underway to build strong and stable LFCs in the medium term, with the objective of safeguarding depositors of the non-bank financial institutions sector.
+Further, a number of measures were introduced to provide LFCs and SLCs with flexibility to support the businesses and individuals affected by the outbreak of the COVID-19 pandemic.

-Performance of Non-Bank Financial Institutions (NBFI) Sector
+Performance of Non-bank Financial Institutions (NBFI) Sector

-The NBFI sector performance deteriorated during the year, with negative credit growth and high NPLs.
-In addition to the COVID-19 pandemic related growth impediments, the reduction of consumer confidence due to issues observed in the sector contributed towards the static performance.
-At end-2020, the sector comprised 40 LFCs and 3 SLCs.
-There were 1,517 branches and 460 other outlets of the sector, of which 1,001 branches (66%) were concentrated outside the Western Province.
+Performance of the LFCs and SLCs sector improved considerably during 2021, especially in terms of credit growth and profitability.
+Total assets of the sector amounted to Rs.
+1,487.7 billion as of end 2021, representing 5.6 per cent of the assets of Sri Lanka's financial system.
+At end-2021, the sector comprised 39 LFCs and 3 SLCs.
+There were 1,707 branches and 309 other outlets of the sector, of which 1,359 branches (67.4%) were concentrated outside the Western Province.

-Year Growth %
+Growth %

-2020 2019 2018 2017
+Year 2018 2019 2020

-Banking Sector 18.3 5.3 15.2 12.5
+Banking Sector 15.2 5.3 18.3 16.9

-NBIF Sector (2.2) 0.1 5.6 11.8
+NBIF Sector 5.6 0.1 (2.2) 6.1

-Others 21.2 9.6 0.5 11.1
+Others 0.5 9.6 21.2 4.2

-Total Financial System 17.5 5.8 11.2 12.1
+Total Financial System 11.2 5.8 17.5 13.5

-Source: CBSL Annual Reports 2017-2020
+Source: CBSL Annual Report 2018-2021

-Total assets of the NBFI sector and its growth contracted for the first time in 2020 which resulted NBFI share in the larger financial system to decline by 120 bps.
-The growth of the financial system was predominately driven by the banking sector which grew by Rs 2,646 Bn.
-The banking sector has gained and consolidated its share from 2017 onwards whilst the share of NBFI sector has declined over the same period.
+Total assets of the NBIF sector increased by 6.1% during the period under consideration.
+The growth of the financial system was predominately driven by the banking sector which grew by Rs 2,882 billion.
+Banking sector has gained and consolidated its share from 2017 onwards whilst the share of NBIF sector has declined over the same period.